A Timetraveler’s Guide to Chronoscope World

 Contents

-What is IIIF? a flag with iiif logo
+- What is IIIF?

-iiiftriple aye eff – is the International Image Interoperability Framework.
+- iiif – triple aye eff – is the International Image Interoperability Framework.
 It is an open standard to deliver high resolution images for deep zooming from galleries, libraries, archives, and museums (GLAM).

-A iiif manifest contains information how to access a digitized page or an entire book at a iiif provider’s web site.
+- A iiif manifest contains information how to access a digitized page or an entire book at a iiif provider’s web site.
 It also delivers metadata on the iiif book.

 Dedicated web tools are needed to open iiif manifests – much like Adobe Reader or the Preview app on Macintosh which both display pdf documents.